Skip to Main Content

 Local districts, schools and coaches determine how to teach these standards, including curriculum, supplementary materials, books, etc.

-Access the links below to understand the curriculum at NEAAAT as well as our policies for reviewing the curriculum:
+Access the links below to understand the curriculum at NEAAAT as well as our policies for reviewing the curriculum.
+Club offerings are also included.

 Policy 5.13 Service Learning, Work-Based Learning, and Community Volunteering